scipopt/gcg/doc/resources/devs/branching/branching-selection-heuristics.md

 projected down gain can be calculated analogously.

 ### Strong Branching (with or without Column Generation)
-Strong branching estimates the gain by actually solving the respective child nodes. _Fully_ evaluating _all_ child nodes is called (all) full strong branching.
+Strong branching estimates the gain by actually **solving the respective child nodes**. _Fully_ evaluating _all_ child nodes is called (all) full strong branching.
 We additionally differentiate between strong branching _with_ and strong branching _without_ column generation, i.e. strong branching can be relaxed by not performing column generation to evaluate the child nodes.
-Using strong branching generally results in smaller trees, however its significant computational effort means that it is usually not worth it to use just strong branching.
+Using strong branching generally results in **smaller trees**, however its significant computational effort means that it is usually not worth it to use just strong branching.

 ### Hybrid Pseudocost/Strong Branching
-Hybrid pseudocost/strong branching uses strong branching for nodes up to a given depth, and pseudocost branching for all nodes after that.
+Hybrid pseudocost/strong branching uses strong branching for **nodes up to a given depth**, and pseudocost branching for all nodes after that.
 GCG can substitute any of the aformentioned heuristics for the latter, and both strong branching with and without column generation for the former.
-Furthermore, GCG can dynamically adjust the height parameter basde on the total number of binary and integer variables.
+Furthermore, GCG can dynamically adjust the height parameter based on the total number of binary and integer variables.

 ### Reliability Branching
 Reliability branching uses strong branching for some candidate \f$ if \f$ if its pseudocost values are not _reliable_